Keysight/cyperf/deployment/gcp/deploymentmanager/controller_and_agent_pair/README.md

 ### SSH Key:
 To generate the public key and enable SSH access to the CyPerf instances, perform the following steps:

-1. Create private key and public key using [ssh-keygen](https://www.ssh.com/academy/ssh/keygen).
+1. Create private key and public key, see [Creating a new SSH key](https://cloud.google.com/compute/docs/instances/adding-removing-ssh-keys#createsshkeys).
 2. Edit [cyperf_controller_and_agent_pair_new_vpc.py](cyperf_controller_and_agent_pair_new_vpc.py), and specify
 `sslkey ='<Replace with ssh public key.>'`.